Typeform/results-example/README.md

 ## Getting started

-### Option 1 (using Heroku)

-Click the button below, and follow the instructions :)
+### Deploy to Heroku

+You can deploy your application to Heroku in one click using the button below and following the instructions.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/typeform/results-example/tree/master)

-If you need to deploy to Heroku manually, please follow the instructions below.

-### Option 2 (run locally)
+### Development

 #### Requirements

 - More or less recent versions of Node.js and NPM installed
-- [Heroku CLI client](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) (optional, if you plan to deploy your application to Heroku)
+- [Heroku CLI client](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) (needed if you plan to work with Heroku)

 #### Installation
 To install the application and its dependencies: